MCMostWolf/ExplorersCompassEdited/README.md

 ## Download

-{Original download url}Downloads, installation instructions, and more information can be found on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/explorers-compass).
+Original download url:Downloads, installation instructions, and more information can be found on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/explorers-compass).

-{Edited download url}Downloads in this pages by release.
+Edited download url:Downloads in this pages by release.

 ## Develop